-Net realized gains (losses) mainly consists of realized gains (losses) from sales of our investments, realized losses from investment impairments, changes in fair value of our FIA embedded derivative.
+Net realized gains (losses) mainly consists of realized gains (losses) from sales of our investments, realized losses from investment impairments, changes in fair value of our marked-to-market investments and changes in fair value of our FIA embedded derivative.
 It also includes the portion of DAC and DSI amortization due to changes in EGPs related to these items.